rachmania/Generic-MSTest-Automation-Framework/README.md

 # Generic-MSTest-Automation-Framework
-A generic C#-based automation framework using MsTest and Selenium
+A generic C#-based test automation framework using MSTest and Selenium.
 ## What is MsTest?
 MSTest is a command line utility from Microsoft that executes unit tests created in Visual Studio.
+## Selenium
+Selenium automates browsers.
+That's it!
+What you do with that power is entirely up to you.
+Primarily, it is for automating web applications for testing purposes, but is certainly not limited to just that.
-### Selenium
+### WebDriver
-Selenium is an umbrella project for a range of tools and libraries that enable and support the automation of web browsers.
-### Selenium WebDriver
+Selenium WebDriver is the interface to the different browsers.
-Selenium WebDriver refers to both the language bindings and the implementations of the individual browser controlling code.
-This is commonly referred to as just WebDriver.
+### Important NuGet Packages
+The following NuGet Packages are included in this framework.